daniel-simpson/blog/content/posts/2012-06-17---what-was-lincoln-going-to-see-the-night-he-was-assassinated.md

 tags:
 - "questions"
 - "life"
 description: "I have absolutely no idea why this question even came to me but I felt compelled to find an answer, it wasn't hard.
-But interesting nonetheless."
+But interesting nonetheless."
 ---
 I have absolutely no idea why this question even came to me but I felt compelled to find an answer, it wasn't hard.
 But interesting nonetheless.